-Also in Spain There was a huge increase from around 3,000 hectares in 2000 to 20,000 hectares in 2010.
+Also in Spain there was a huge increase from around 3,000 hectares in 2000 to 20,000 hectares in 2010.
 Here the variety is mainly in the regions Aragon.
 Extremadura.
 Catalonia.
 La Mancha and Murcia in the Levant grown.
-Special merit in the introduction acquired the legendary Carlos Falcó from the winery Marqués de Griñón, Likewise there was in Italy a large increase from 1,025 hectares in 2000 to 6,739 hectares in 2010.
+The legendary Carlos Falcó acquired special merits during the launch from the winery Marqués de Griñón, Likewise there was in Italy a big increase from 1,025 hectares in 2000 to 6,739 hectares in 2010.
 Here it is mainly in the regions Piedmont.
 Sicily and Tuscany represented.
 Other countries in Europe and North Africa were in 2010 Algeria (1,510 ha), Germany (27 ha), Greece (641 ha), Israel (250 ha), Croatia (187 ha), Lebanon.
 Malta (100 ha), Portugal (3,501 ha), Romania.
 Switzerland (181 ha), Austria (137 ha), Tunisia (337 ha), Turkey (1,367 ha), Hungary (177 ha) and Cyprus (244 ha).

 Other countries are overseas Argentina (12,810 ha), Bolivia.
-Chile (6,027 ha), China (223 ha), Canada (274 ha), Mexico (145 ha), Myanmar (27 ha), New Zealand (293 ha), Peru (2 ha), South Africa (10,136 ha), Thailand (66 ha) and Uruguay (87 ha), each with an upward trend.
-The variety took in 2010 a total of 185,568 hectares of vineyards.
-Compared to 1990, at that time 35,086 hectares, this means a huge increase over a period of 20 years, or more than five times the amount.
-So she was together with Tempranillo the fastest growing variety.
-It thus proved in the worldwide varieties ranking the rank 6.
+Chile (6,027 ha), China (223 ha), Canada (274 ha), Mexico (145 ha), Myanmar (27 ha), New Zealand (293 ha), Peru (2 ha), South Africa (10,136 ha), Thailand (66 ha) and Uruguay (87 ha) with an increasing tendency.
+The variety occupied a total of 185,568 hectares of vineyards in 2010.
+Compared to 1990 with 35,086 hectares at the time, this means a huge increase or more than five times the amount in a period of 20 years.
+With that, she was with Tempranillo the most expanding variety.
+It thus demonstrated in the worldwide varieties ranking rank 6.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

-Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)
+Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)